robertu94/mpigdb/README.md

 Dependencies:

-+ `gdb` 12.1 or later with `gdbserver` which is sometimes packaged seperately and python support which may be disabled if compiled from source
++ `gdb` 12.1 or later with `gdbserver` which is sometimes packaged separately and python support which may be disabled if compiled from source
 + a MPI installation including mpiexec `mpiexec`
 + python 3.8 or later
 + Rust+Cargo 1.65 or later